-Photoshop 6 & 7 ship with a few sets of patterns that work with the fill tool and layer styles.
+Photoshop 6 and later ships with a few sets of patterns that work with the fill tool and layer styles.
 But did you know you can add your own patterns and save them as a custom set?
 Follow these steps to create patterns from your own images and save them as a set.
 Steps 10-15 can also be used to save custom sets of brushes, gradients, styles, shapes, etc.

 Time Required: 2 minutes

 - It's a good idea to start out with only the default patterns loaded.
 To do this, switch to the paint bucket tool (G).

 - Set the options bar to fill with a pattern, click the arrow next to the pattern preview, click the arrow on the pattern palette, and choose Reset Patterns from the menu.